Epithalon

 Epithalon (also spelled Epitalon) is a synthetic version of Epithalamin, a polypeptide naturally produced by the pineal gland.
 It was developed by Professor Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology, with research spanning over 35 years.
 The compound's primary claim to significance is its demonstrated ability to activate telomerase - the enzyme responsible for maintaining telomere length.
 Telomere shortening is one of the hallmarks of cellular aging, and Epithalon remains the only known compound to have shown telomerase activation in human somatic cells in published research.

 Epithalon activates telomerase, the enzyme that adds protective nucleotide sequences (TTAGGG repeats) to the ends of chromosomes.
 As cells divide, telomeres naturally shorten - eventually triggering cellular senescence (the cell stops dividing) or apoptosis (programmed cell death).
 By reactivating telomerase in somatic cells, Epithalon may allow cells to continue dividing beyond the Hayflick limit.
-Additionally, it has been shown to regulate melatonin production from the pineal gland, normalise circadian rhythms, and modulate the expression of genes involved in antioxidant defence.
+It also regulates melatonin production from the pineal gland, normalise circadian rhythms, and modulate the expression of genes involved in antioxidant defence.

 Epithalamin (precursor) discovered by Prof. Vladimir Khavinson in Russia